-The The Lynchburg City Schools' partners with the Central Virginia Governor's School for Science & Technology (www.cvgs.k12.va.us) to provide opportunities beyond the scope of normal high school curricula to gifted students interested in mathematics, science and technology.
-CVGS students pursue an innovative curriculum, which allows them to cultivate their special talents in mathematics and science through an individual research program, in-depth laboratory experiences and extensive integration of technology into all courses.
-Instruction is designed to meet the needs of the gifted learner in a challenging independent learning environment that stimulates critical thinking and creative problem solving and emphasizes the development of time management and collaboration skills.
+The Lynchburg City Schools' partners with the Central Virginia Governor's School for Science & Technology (www.cvgs.k12.va.us) to provide opportunities beyond the scope of normal high school curricula to gifted students interested in mathematics, science and technology.
+CVGS students pursue an innovative curriculum, which allows them to cultivate their special talents in mathematics and science through an individual research program, in-depth laboratory experiences, and extensive integration of technology into all courses.
+Instruction is designed to meet the needs of the gifted learner in a challenging learning environment that stimulates critical thinking and creative problem solving while also developing students' time management and collaboration skills.
 CVGS is one of 19 Academic Year Governor's Schools across the state approved by the Virginia Board of Education and sponsored and evaluated by the Virginia Department of Education.

-Students must complete an application and must demonstrate an interest in math, science, and technology as well as the ability to work independently.
-Selection is competitive, and successful applicants from the Lynchburg City Schools must maintain a high GPA in order to remain in the program.
+Students must complete an application and must demonstrate an interest in math, science, and technology.